Daniel Logan

 Daniel Logan (born 6 June 1987) is a New Zealand-born American actor.
-Logan is best known for his portrayal of Boba Fett from the 2002 film Star Wars: Episode II – Attack of the Clones, for which he was nominated for a Young Artist Award for Best Performance in a Feature Film (Supporting Actor) at the age of 15.
+He is best known for his portrayal of Boba Fett from the 2002 film Star Wars: Episode II – Attack of the Clones, for which he was nominated for a Young Artist Award for Best Performance in a Feature Film (Supporting Actor) at the age of 15.
 Logan also voiced Fett in the animated series Star Wars: The Clone Wars.

-Early life and career
+Early life

-Logan was born in Auckland on 6 June 1987.
+Logan was born in Auckland on 6 June 1987 to an English mother and a Māori-Samoan father.

+Career

 He broke into acting when his amateur rugby union team was scouted for a TV commercial, where he was chosen to play the role of a small child who gets knocked into the mud by Auckland rugby star Michael Jones.
 Picked up by a casting agent, he began to do more commercials and TV appearances, including a recurring role in episodes of the New Zealand-based medical series Shortland Street and a guest appearance in the international series Hercules: The Legendary Journeys.

-Logan is best known for his role as the young Boba Fett in Star Wars: Episode II – Attack of the Clones when he was 15.
+Logan is best known for his role as the young Boba Fett in Star Wars: Episode II – Attack of the Clones.
 He reprised his role in Star Wars: The Clone Wars and appeared through archive footage in The Book of Boba Fett.

-Logan is of Māori descent.
+Personal life

 In 2017, Logan was granted American citizenship.
 He now lives in Tustin, California.